Plan Your Sequoia Trip

 Kings Canyon Summer Travel

-- Start your day at the Kings Canyon Park Visitor Center at Grant Grove Village, learn about the park's diverse and dynamic attractions
+- Start your day at the Kings Canyon Park Visitor Center at Grant Grove Village, and learn about the park's diverse and dynamic attractions

 - Visit the General Grant Grove and take the 1/3-mile paved trail to behold the General Grant Tree, one of the world’s three largest trees

 - Take a scenic drive on the Kings Canyon Scenic Byway into Kings Canyon, where several vista point turnouts reveal the grand and dramatic scale of North America's deepest canyon